-PSC believes that all Grade 12 students registered at PSC who wish to participate in the school graduation ceremony must meet certain minimal requirements.
-PSC also believes that participation in graduation ceremonies is a privilege for students and not a right.
+All Grade 12 students registered at PSC who wish to participate in the school graduation ceremony must meet minimal graduation requirements.
+Participation in graduation ceremonies is a privilege for students and not a right.

-1. Students must meet the minimum course credit requirements for a High school diploma as established by Alberta Learning.
-Specifically, students will:

-A) Achieve a minimum grade of at least 50% in all non diploma subjects required for graduation and meet the requirements for diploma subjects described below.
-Because the final grades for diploma exam subjects are established by blending the school awarded mark and the diploma examination mark, the following rules will apply:

-- i) In the first semester, students must have earned at least 50% in the blended mark in any required diploma exam subjects.
+- 1. Students must meet the minimum course credit requirements for a High school diploma as established by Alberta Learning.
+Specifically, students will: - A) Achieve a minimum grade of at least 50% in all non diploma subjects required for graduation and meet the requirements for diploma subjects described below.
+Because the final grades for diploma exam subjects are established by blending the school awarded mark and the diploma examination mark, the following rules will apply: - i) Students must have earned at least 50% in the blended mark in any required diploma exam subjects.
 If students achieve 50% or more on the school based mark, but less than 50% on the blended mark, they may become eligible by rewriting the diploma exam at the end of the second semester. - ii) In the second semester, students must have earned at least 50% in the school awarded mark in any diploma examination subject students require in order to meet their diploma requirements. - iii) Students who are re-writing diploma exams in June in courses required for graduation must submit proof their registration to the Grade 12 Assistant Principal by April 30th to satisfy the graduation requirements. - B) Be eligible for a Certificate of Achievement; - C) Be eligible for a Certificate of School Completion; - D) Students who are registered in a modular based course at PSC must have at least 60% of the course completed to be considered for the graduation BY April 15th. - 2.
-The list of eligible graduates will be prepared and posted on April 15th. - 3.
-The final list of graduates will be prepared and posted on May 15th. - 4.
-To provide information to perspective graduates and their parents the Principal will provide a copy and review this policy and regulation to the parents and Grade 12 students.
+The list of eligible graduates will be prepared by April 15th.